MatheusViuge/react-estoque-frutaria/README.md

 ## Installation
 To run the project locally on your machine, follow these steps:

--Clone this repository to your local machine.
+- Clone this repository to your local machine.
 - Make sure you have Node.js installed on your machine.
 [Download Node here](https://nodejs.org/en/download/)
 - In the terminal, navigate to the project directory.
 - Run the command npm install to install the dependencies.